mehran-rezaei/Crypto-Master/README.md

 # Crypto-Master
-a  crypto currency site with Dynamic page and charts for each coin and also two currency units
+a  crypto currency site with Dynamic page and charts for each coin and also two currency units.

 # Screenshots